thorfriisphd-rgb/IBAM-DALILite-Benchmarker/README.md

 This repository contains the reproducibility pipeline for the structural benchmarking analyses used in the IBAM/C12orf29 study.

-C12orf29 is proposed here to encode IBAM (In Between Actin and Myosin), a conserved contractile-system protein exhibiting a deeply conserved actomyosin interaction grammar spanning approximately one billion years of evolution.
+C12orf29 is proposed here to encode IBAM (In Between Actin and Myosin), a contractile-system protein exhibiting a deeply conserved actomyosin interaction grammar spanning approximately one billion years of evolution.

 The DALILite benchmark framework tests whether IBAM conforms to canonical RNA ligase structural families, an annotation previously proposed in the literature.